gouiferda/dell-5400-hackintoch/README.md

-How can I dual boot with windows or linux | Watch the tutorial video Can't boot after changing EFI | Copy EFI folder (in this repo) to a USB and boot from it Audio jack Issues | Execute the FIXER script (in this repo) and type your password then enter Laptop doesn't sleep after closing (lid switch) | Apply recommended bios above Issues with trackpad (no zoom​ gesture, lag) | Use a usb mouse Audio issues (Turns off randomly) | System preferences > Sound No touch screen | N/A
+How can I dual boot with windows or linux | Watch the tutorial video Can't boot after changing EFI | Copy EFI folder (in this repo) to a USB and boot from it Audio jack Issues | Execute the FIXER script (in this repo) and type your password then enter Laptop doesn't sleep after closing (lid switch) | Apply recommended bios mentioned above Issues with trackpad (no zoom​ gesture, lag) | Use a usb mouse Audio issues (Turns off randomly) | in your macOS go to: "System preferences > Sound" then try No touch screen | N/A
 No HDMI | N/A
 No SD card reader | N/A